magento/knowledge-base/src/help-center-guide/help-center/magento-help-center-user-guide.md

 To be able to use shared access account to submit support tickets, you need to perform the following (this needs to be done only once):

-1. After receiving [shared access](https://support.magento.com/hc/en-us/articles/360052444712#who-can-provide-shared-access) , log in to your [Magento account on the magento.com website](https://account.magento.com/) .
+1. After receiving [shared access](https://support.magento.com/hc/en-us/articles/360052444712#who-can-provide-shared-access), log in to your [Magento account on the magento.com website](https://account.magento.com/).
 1. In the **Switch Accounts** drop-down field in top-right corner, select the shared access account.
 1. Click on the **Support** tab in the left panel.
-Doing this will ensure that the Magento Help Center is configured properly via the SSO call from Magento.com to Magento Help Center.
+Doing this will ensure that the Adobe Commerce Help Center is configured properly via the SSO call from Magento.com to Adobe Commerce Help Center.

 #### Still don't see the **Submit a ticket** link

-If you don’t have **Shared Accounts** under the **Switch Accounts** drop-down list, but you are working for a client who has a Magento license, please ask them to grant you Shared Access.
+If you don’t have **Shared Accounts** under the **Switch Accounts** drop-down list, but you are working for a client who has an Adobe Commerce license, please ask them to grant you Shared Access.
 For more details review [Provide shared access to Magento Account](https://support.magento.com/hc/en-us/articles/360000913794#provide-shared-access).

 If you are a Magento license owner, please verify that you don’t have an invoice with **Pending Payment** status.
 Support entitlements are automatically granted or revoked according to invoice payment status.